WrestleMania 23: Major feuds

 The main rivalry on the Raw brand was between John Cena and Shawn Michaels over the WWE Championship.
 After The Undertaker, the winner of the 2007 Royal Rumble match, made his decision to face Batista for the World Heavyweight Championship at WrestleMania, a match to determine the next challenger to the WWE Championship was announced.
-Michaels defeated Randy Orton and Edge in a Triple Threat match to win a chance to face Cena at WrestleMania.
+Michaels defeated Randy Orton and Edge in a Triple Threat match to earn a chance to face Cena at WrestleMania.
 On an edition of Raw, Orton and Edge, who were tag team partners as Rated-RKO, attempted to attack Cena, but Michaels ran-in and attacked them with steel chairs.
-Before a scheduled tag team match between Rated-RKO and Cena and Michaels, Orton played a video that highlighted the past friendships that Michaels was involved in, before turning on the friend.
+Before a scheduled tag team match between Rated-RKO and Cena and Michaels, Orton played a video that highlighted the past friendships Michaels was involved in before turning on those friends.
 In the match, Michaels nearly superkicked Cena after Orton moved.
 Due to a later disagreement, Edge left Orton and walked off backstage, which allowed Cena and Michaels to win the match.
-The following week, Michaels responded to the video set-up by Orton, and made comments regarding Cena.
+The following week, Michaels responded to the video set-up by Orton and made comments regarding Cena.

-After Michaels defeated Orton, Cena ran-down to the ring and saved Michaels from an attack by Edge and Orton.
-On the final Raw before WrestleMania, Cena and Michaels would team up to face Batista and Undertaker in a rematch from their match at No Way Out.
-Cena and Michaels looked set to win after performing a synchronized Five Knuckle Shuffle, but Michaels turned on Cena and superkicked him, which allowed Batista and Undertaker to win the match.
+After Michaels defeated Orton, Cena ran down to the ring and saved Michaels from an attack by Edge and Orton.
+On the final Raw before WrestleMania, Cena and Michaels teamed up to face Batista and The Undertaker in a rematch from their match at No Way Out.
+Cena and Michaels appeared set to win after performing a synchronized Five Knuckle Shuffle, but Michaels turned on Cena and superkicked him, allowing Batista and The Undertaker to win the match.